-Let the Tulsa Trust Attorney Protect Your Estate
+Let a Tulsa Oklahoma Trust Attorney Protect Your Estate

 A trust can be an invaluable tool for protecting the value of your estate.
 Revocable trusts and irrevocable trusts are legally classified as express trusts for a simple reason: they express a person’s intentions with respect to their property.
 The difference between the two most common forms of a trust is just as plain: a person can reclaim their assets from a revocable trust, but an irrevocable trust is just that — irrevocable.